rrufina/text-generator/README.md

 ## Dataset

 The dataset we were going to work with initially contained [love letters](https://www.kaggle.com/fillerink/love-letters).
-Since this data was not enough for decent results, we expanded it and added compliments collected manually from several sites.
+Since this data was not enough for decent results, we expanded it and added compliments collected manually from several sites([1](https://www.thetalka.com/love-letters-for-her/), [2](https://memesbams.com/love-letters-for-her/), [3](https://www.legit.ng/1218152-deep-love-letters-ll-cry.html)).

 ## Data preparation